nexusrealityz/bluishim/README.md

-### hi, im nexus
+### hi, im blu

-- collabing with @Snakecodr11 on a soundboard
+### here are some things about me / current projects
-- i post random things, ignore it
+- gtag copy (releasing on sidequest 4/6/24)
-- i make gorilla tag cheats
+- soundboard collab wit @Snakecodr11
-- im learning c# and html
+- gtag mod maker (and mod templates)
-- only collabing with friends
+- if you need help, contact @djvw on discord